finbourne/lusid-sdk-csharp/sdk/docs/TransactionTransactionFeesApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TransactionTransactionFeesApi>();
             var scope = "scope_example";  // string | The scope of the TransactionFee.
             var code = "code_example";  // string | The code of the TransactionFee.
-Together with the scope this uniquely identifies the TransactionFee. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The date and time at which the query is effective. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the TransactionFees.
+Together with the scope this uniquely identifies the TransactionFee. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime at which to retrieve the TransactionFee properties.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the TransactionFees.
 Defaults to latest if not specified. (optional) var propertyKeys = new List<string>?(); // List<string>? | The collection of `PropertyKey`s that we want to decorate on identifies the TransactionFee. (optional)